Ahmed-Wassel-Angar/sales-predictions/README (1).md

     - The only iconsistencey spotted is null values within feature `Item_Visibility`:
       - In fact, one can clearly observe that there are Items with 0 visibility and 0 sales.
 These Items should be investigeted; if they are obsolete *i.e* no longer proposed to customers, **then they should be droped(no observations found in this subset).**(no observations found in this subset)
       - Others are being sold with visibilities equal to 0 (526 items).
 These should be treated as missing values of the `Item_Visibility` feature within our model, **thus replaced with NaNs, which was done.**
-      - Within the small sized outlets, it seems like the bigger the item's visibility the fewer its sales, we can even distinguish a threshold for this behaviour.
+      - Within the small sized outlets, it seems like the bigger the item's visibility the fewer its sales, we can even distinguish a threshold for this behaviour *(Note: this only observable in small sized outlets)*.
 This might be a strategy made by the stakeholders to boost sales of slow paced items.
 One should verify performances of such strategies during time.
         ![Item_Visibility exploration](plot_numeric_Item_Visibility.JPG)
     - Two features have missing values, which are "Item_Weight" and "Outlet_Size":
         - Part of the outlets with missing size corresspond to the grocery stores.
 Hence, we will suppose that all grocery stores are small sized.